Appsource-Technologies/Appsource-School-Management-System/README.md

         'password' => '',
         'db' => 'appsource-sms'
 ```
-5. You are now ready to use EduSec.
+5. You are now ready to use Appsource School Management System.

 #
 #